Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Introduction

-Three-dimensional topological insulators (3D-TI) are remarkable quantum materials exhibiting spin-momentum locking of the surface states and spin-polarized surface currents \cite{moore}.
-This property has been harnessed to inject spin currents into ferromagnets deposited on the surface of a 3D-TI by injecting a charge current into the latter \cite{mellnik}.
-The conversion ratio, which is the ratio of the spin current density to the charge current density -- also known as the spin Hall angle -- can significantly exceed unity, making this a very efficient mechanism of converting a charge current into a spin current.
+Three-dimensional topological insulators (3D-TI) are remarkable quantum materials exhibiting spin-momentum locking of the surface states and spin-polarized surface current \cite{moore,li,kang}.
+The latter has been harnessed to inject spin currents into ferromagnets deposited on the surface of a 3D-TI via charge current injection, resulting in the switching of magnetization at room temperature \cite{mellnik, wang}.
+The conversion ratio, which is the ratio of the spin current density to the charge current density can significantly exceed unity \cite{mellnik}, making this a very efficient mechanism of converting a charge current into a spin current.

-The spin current flows perpendicular to the charge current and its spin polarization is perpendicular to both the spin current and the charge current, as shown in Fig. \ref{fig:currents}.
+When a charge current is injected into a 3D-TI, the two opposite surfaces become oppositely spin polarized \cite{mellnik} as shown in Fig. \ref{fig:currents}.
+This results in a spin current flowing perpendicular to the surfaces that can inject spins into a nanomagnet placed on the top surface.
+The spin current flows perpendicular to the charge current and its spin {\it polarization} is perpendicular to both the spin current and the charge current, as shown in Fig. \ref{fig:currents}.
 If the direction of the charge current flow is reversed, then the spin polarization of the spin current should be reversed as well because of the spin-momentum locking.
-Therefore, if an {\it alternating} charge current is injected into a 3D-TI, it will inject a spin current of {\it alternating} spin polarization into a ferromagnet.
-As long as the frequency of the charge current is small enough, the spin polarization of the spin current injected into the ferromagnet (and hence the ferromagnet's magnetization) will follow quasi-statically and alternate with the frequency of the charge current.
-This will result in alternating magnetization and hence oscillating magnetic dipoles within the ferromagnet, which will radiate an electromagnetic wave into the surrounding medium with the frequency of the charge current.
-That implements an ``antenna''.
+Therefore, if an {\it alternating} charge current is injected into a 3D-TI, it will inject a spin current of {\it alternating} spin polarization into a nanomagnet placed on the surface.
+This will exert an alternating spin-orbit torque (SOT) on the nanomagnets \cite{wang}, causing spin waves to be generated within them \cite{morrison}.
+These spin waves are confined (standing) spin waves within the nanomagnets, which can transfer energy to electromagnetic waves that radiate into the surrounding medium \cite{raisa, kuo} with the frequency of the charge current.
+This implements a novel ``antenna''.

+Here, the spin waves transfer some of their energies into electromagnetic waves, thus producing the radiation and antenna action.
+The efficiency of energy transfer (and hence the radiation efficiency of the antenna) depends on the strength of magnon-photon coupling, which can be strong in the presence of interface spin-orbit torque (SOT) \cite{salikhov}.

+Section 3 of the Supplementary Material provides a classical phenomenological proof of how the alternating spin-orbit torque resulting from spin injection from the topological insulator into the nanomagnets will result in electromagnetic emission.
+This is the theory behind the antenna presented here and it is based on coupled Landau-Lifshitz-Gilbert equation and Maxwell's equation.